Skip to content

 image

-Execute Installation
+Perform Installation

-Copy the DataKit installation command and run it directly on the server that needs to be monitored.
+Copy the Datakit installation command and run it directly on the server that needs to be monitored.

-• Installation directory: /usr/local/datakit/
+• Installation directory /usr/local/datakit/

-• Log directory: /var/log/datakit/
+• Logs directory /var/log/datakit/

-• Main configuration file: /usr/local/datakit/conf.d/datakit.conf
+• Main configuration file /usr/local/datakit/conf.d/datakit.conf

-• Plugin configuration directory: /usr/local/datakit/conf.d/
+• Plugin configuration directory /usr/local/datakit/conf.d/

 Collector Name Description